heedrox/simonly/README.md

 - You can refactor it to N keys instead of hardcoded 8.

 # Where am I going?
-- I can't deploy it as PWA or web, because of user gestures media limitations.
-I'm working on that...
 - Collaborative mode: my nephews and nieces playing together!

 # License stuff